 A narrow jaw can create a number of orthodontic problems.
-If you or your child is suffering from a crossbite or crowding, schedule a visit to one of My Orthodontist’s nine offices, conveniently located in Langhorne, Pennsylvania, and Deptford Township, Lawrenceville, Medford, Bayonne, West New York, East Orange, Cherry Hill, and Paterson, New Jersey.
+If you or your child is suffering from a crossbite or crowding, schedule a visit to one of My Orthodontist’s nine offices, conveniently located in Langhorne, Pennsylvania, and Deptford Township, Lawrenceville, Medford, Bayonne, West New York, West Orange, Cherry Hill, and Paterson, New Jersey.
 Their team of orthodontic experts can fit your child with a palatal expander that slowly and gently widens their upper jaw to help correct their bite.
 Get started with your expander today by calling the office or booking a visit online.

 An expander is an oral appliance that’s used for jaw expansion and bite correction.
 It’s made up of two halves that are custom-designed to fit around your upper molars and is connected in the middle by a screw-like device.